top of page

 Do you supply false Eyelashes?

-Yes, these are very popular as they really enhance your eye tremendously!
+Yes, these really enhance your eyes tremendously!
 I can supply you with lashes.
-I use high-strength glue so they will last until you peel them off!
+I use high-strength glue so they will last until you peel them off.

 What steps do you take to prevent cross contamination?

 All the equipment in my kit is hygienically clean and brushes are sterilized.
-I use a product-to-palette-to-client technique that eliminates cross-contamination & I use hand sanitizer.
-Anyone with cold sores or styes will have makeup applied using disposable applicators.
+I use a product -to- palette- to- client technique that eliminates cross-contamination & I use hand sanitizer.
+Anyone with cold sores or sty's will have makeup applied using disposable applicators.

 What will you do if someone has a cold sore or blemish on the day?